KingKalidasa/Puzzle-Solver/Readme.md

-# Lauretta Test Image Puzzle Solver
+# Test Image Puzzle Solver

 Attached is a toy puzzle solver written in Python.
 It analyzes a collection of images from a single folder.
 It will then search each image for a collection of colored markers to determine which order the puzzled together image should take.

-Thank you for your time looking at my application
+Thank you for your time looking at my project

 ---